The top ways to improve fuel economy are to reduce speeding, idling, and aggressive driving while staying tuned up and keeping tires inflated.

 Cutting down on idling is perhaps best implemented through a company-wide policy change.
 This can be enforced through an FMS that logs idle times, which can notify fleet managers when idling exceeds a set limit.

 Another option is an Automatic Engine Start/Stop (AESS) system, which automatically starts and stops the engine in an effort to keep the cab temperatures reasonable while reducing idle times.
-These systems are fairly inexpensive to install, but also only “offer minimal savings in extreme weather,” according to one 2015 report — so may not be worth the trouble.
+These systems are fairly inexpensive to install, but also only “offer minimal savings in extreme weather,” according to one 2015 report from the AFDC — so may not be worth the trouble.

 If your vehicle is out of tune or has failed an emissions test, getting the engine tuned up might boost your fuel economy.
 However, this fuel-saving measure doesn't have the most recent data to back it up.
 According to the best study out there, from Energy and Environmental Analysis, Inc., engine repairs could lead to a “net expected value” improvement of 4.1% better fuel economy.